Prashant-Tiwari26/ML-Lab/README.md

 - numpy
 - matplotlib

-If you dont have these already the run the following code to install them :
+If you dont have these already the run then following code to install them :
 ```
 pip install pandas numpy matplotlib
 ```